How Can I Improve My Mental Health Without Therapy?

 The Mental Health Impact of Time Management

 Poor time management creates chronic stress, reduces sense of control, and contributes to anxiety and overwhelm.
-Effective time management skills enhance mental wellbeing by creating structure, reducing chaos, and increasing feelings of accomplishment.
+Effective time management skills improve mental wellbeing by creating structure, reducing chaos, and increasing feelings of accomplishment.

 Core Time Management Principles

-1. Priority Setting Use frameworks like the Eisenhower Matrix to categorize tasks by importance and urgency.
+Priority Setting: Use frameworks like the Eisenhower Matrix to organize tasks by importance and urgency.

-2. Energy Management Schedule demanding tasks during your peak energy hours and lighter tasks during low-energy periods.
+Energy Management: Schedule demanding tasks during your peak energy hours and lighter tasks during low-energy periods.

-3. Boundary Setting Learn to say no to non-essential commitments that don't align with your values and goals.
+Boundary Setting: Learn to say no to non-essential commitments that don't align with your values and goals.

-4. Systems and Routines Create consistent systems for recurring tasks to reduce decision fatigue.
+Systems and Routines: Create consistent systems for recurring tasks to reduce decision fatigue.

 The Money-Mental Health Connection

-Financial stress significantly impacts mental health, contributing to anxiety, depression, relationship problems, and sleep disturbances.
-Developing financial literacy and management skills supports overall psychological wellbeing.
+Financial stress greatly impacts mental health, contributing to anxiety, depression, relationship problems, and sleep troubles.
+Developing financial knowledge and management skills supports overall psychological wellbeing.

 Financial Stress Reduction Strategies